mateusbcavalcanti/DetectingInvader/README.md

 # DetectingInvader 1.0
- Project using openCv in python to create a sensor who detect invaders on camera.
+ Project using openCv in python to create a sensor wich detect invaders on camera.